Military history: Early guns and artillery

-Written works from the Cabinet des Titres of the Imperial Library of Paris has found evidence of canons in France in 1338.
-The works illustrate canons being used on-board ships at the Rouen during that time. "...an iron Fire-arm, which was provided with forty-eight bolts, made of iron and freather; also one pound of saltpetre and half a pound of sulphur to make the powder propel arrows."
+Written works from the Cabinet des titres of the Bibliothèque nationale de France provide evidence of canons in France in 1338.
+The works illustrate the use of canons aboard ships at Rouen at that time. "...an iron Fire-arm, which was provided with forty-eight bolts, made of iron and freather; also one pound of saltpetre and half a pound of sulphur to make the powder propel arrows."

-Researchers have been unable to determine the sizes of these cannons and others, outside the artifacts recovered.
+Researchers have been unable to determine the sizes of these cannons and others from artifacts recovered.
 Sir Henry Brackenbury was able to surmise the approximate size of these cannons by comparing receipts for both the firearms and the corresponding amounts of gunpowder purchased.
 The receipts show a transaction for "25 Livres for 5 canons."
-Brackenbury was able to deduce, when comparing the costs of the cannons and the gunpowder apportioned, that they each iron cannon weighed approximately 25 lbs, while the brass cannons weighed roughly 22 lbs.
+Brackenbury was able to deduce, when comparing the costs of the cannons and the gunpowder apportioned, that each iron cannon weighed approximately 25 lbs, while the brass cannons weighed roughly 22 pounds.

 Philip the Bold (1363–1404) is credited with creating the most effective artillery power in Europe in the late fourteenth century, effectively creating the Burgundian estate.
 Philip's development of a large artillery army made the small country a reputable force against larger empires such as England and France.
 Philip had achieved this by establishing a large scale artillery manufacturing economy in Burgundy.
 Philip used his new cache of artillery to help the French capture an English-held fortress of Odruik.
-The artillery used to take Odruik used cannonballs measuring to about 450 pounds.
+The artillery used to take Odruik used cannonballs weighing about 450 pounds.

 Large artillery was a major contributing factor to the fall of Constantinople at the hands of Mehmed the Conqueror (1432–1481).
 Having resigned his position as ruler due to youth and inexperience in 1446, Mehmed moved to the Ottoman capital of Manisa.
 After his father, Murad II died in 1451, Mehmed once again became Sultan.
 He turned his attention to claiming the Byzantine capital, Constantinople.
-Mehmed, like Philip, started mass-producing cannons by enticing craftsmen to his cause with money and freedom.
+Mehmed, like Philip, started mass-producing cannons by enticing artisans to his cause with money and freedom.
 For 55 days, Constantinople was bombarded with artillery fire, throwing cannonballs as large as 800 lbs at its walls.
 On 29 May 1453, Constantinople fell into Ottoman control.